blog preview card using flexbox

 Community feedback

-- @Bshy201Posted about 2 months ago
+- @Bshy201Posted 2 months ago

 The best way to test out how media queries and relatives units is to just put them in your code and see what happens.
 For responsive design, follow a tutorial on Youtube, and you'll figure it out in no time.
 Keep up the good work!

-Marked as helpful1@Joliot-TSIMISARAKAPosted about 2 months ago@Bshy201 You're right, practice is essential when it comes to coding, as we receive instant feedbacks.
+Marked as helpful1@Joliot-TSIMISARAKAPosted 2 months ago@Bshy201 You're right, practice is essential when it comes to coding, as we receive instant feedbacks.
 I'm gonna start the responsive design learning path in this platform to solidify my foundations in that aspect

-0 - @grace-snowPosted about 2 months ago
+0 - @grace-snowPosted 2 months ago

 I'm afraid this has quite a few foundational (and very common) mistakes you need to correct before moving on.
 I hope this list is helpful!